LearnersGuild/guide/Learning_Guide/Kickoff.md

 - If it's been reviewed and merged, read the review comments and begin your work
 - If it has been reviewed but not merged, incorporate the feedback to the outline, and submit it for another review

-- Don't being your project unless your project outline PR has been reviewed **and merged**.
+- Don't being your project unless your Learning Contract PR has been reviewed **and merged**.

 If you're waiting for a review, then jump on [prrr](http://prrr.apps.learnersguild.org) and claim a pending review for another project's outline and review it.

-## Reviewing another Team's Project Outline
+## Reviewing another Team's Learning Contract

-When reviewing another Team's project outline, make sure you cover the following:
+When reviewing another Team's Learning Contract, make sure you cover the following:

 - The README.MD has the project's name, team members, and a link to the goal
 - There is a proper LICENSE.MD file
 - The project specs are clear, detailed and unambiguous.
 They don't leave too much room for interpretation.
 You can imagine yourself using them to review the completeness of the project
 - The quality rubric is clear and unambiguous.
 You can imagine yourself using it to review the quality of the project

-Once you're confident the project outline passes the above criteria, **approve the pull request and merge it**.
+Once you're confident the Learning Contract passes the above criteria, **approve the pull request and merge it**.
 If the outline needs to be improved on before passing, make the suggestions and do not merge it.
 Wether you've accepted the outline or not, please be generous with your suggestions for improvement.

 ## Guidelines for OSS projects